Qubes-Community/Contents/docs/os/windows/windows-vm41.md

     Also, recent versions of Windows won’t show the CD-ROM drive after starting the qube with `qvm-start vm --cdrom ...` (or using the GUI).
 The solution is to disable hibernation in Windows with this command.
 (That command is included in QWT’s setup but it’s necessary to run it manually in order to be able to open QWT’s setup ISO/CD-ROM in Windows).

   - In case you switch from `sys-firewall` to `sys-whonix`, you'll need a static IP network configuration, DHCP won't work for `sys-whonix`.
 Sometimes this may also happen if you keep using `sys-firewall`.
 In both cases, proceed as follows:
-    - Check the IP address allocated to the qube - either from GUI Manager, or `qvm-ls -n WindowsNew` a dom0 terminal (E.g. 10.137.0.x with gateway 10.138.y.z).
+    - Check the IP address allocated to the qube - either from GUI Manager, or via `qvm-ls -n WindowsNew` from a dom0 terminal (E.g. 10.137.0.x with gateway 10.138.y.z).
     - In the Windows qube, open the Network manager and change the IPv4 configuration of the network interfacefrom "Automatic" to "Manual".
       - Enter the Address: 10.137.0.x in our example.
       - Enter the Netmask: 255.255.255.0
       - Enter the Gateway: 10.138.y.z in our example.
       - Enter DNS: 10.139.1.1,10.139.1.2 (the Virtual DNS addresses used by Qubes.
     - Click "Apply".
 You should now see "Connected".

-  - Optionally use `disk cleanup` to save some disk space.

   - Given the higher than usual memory requirements of Windows, you may get a `Not enough memory to start domain 'WindowsNew'` error.
 In that case try to shutdown unneeded VMs to free memory before starting the Windows VM.